 The point of marketing is to show current customers that you value their business, and to win the attention of potential customers.
 A business that consistently shows how much it values customers can consistently win customer attention.
-Here are six areas in which marketing can lead you to make decisions that will help your bottom line, and win you new business.
+Here are six areas in which small business marketing can lead you to make decisions that will help your bottom line, and win you new customers.

 1. Market Research